-The Office of Cooperative Education and Career Services supports the university's career focus by providing effective, highquality services to all RIT students and alumni.
-Such services empower them to succeed in obtaining employment or continuing their studies as appropriate to their career objectives and personal goals.
-Among the many experiential education opportunities offered by RIT, the university is perhaps best known for its cooperative education program.
-Initiated in 1912, RIT's program is one of the oldest and largest in the world.
-More than 1,900 employing organizations across the country and around the world participate annually in the program, hiring more than 3,600 RIT students.
+The Office of Cooperative Education and Career Services supports the university's career focus by providing effective, high-quality services to all students and alumni.

+Among the many experiential education opportunities offered, the university is best known for its cooperative education program.
+Initiated in 1912, the program is one of the oldest and largest in the world.
+Nearly 2,000 employing organizations across the country and around the world participate annually, hiring more than 3,500 students.
 Co-op significantly enriches students' education, providing them with the opportunity to integrate the practical experience gained through co-op with classroom and lab study.